NaohiroTamura/cross-sms-aarch64.sh/README.md

 In order to create aarch64 bootstrap, please make sure to install *warewulf-provision-initramfs-aarch64-ohpc* package into SMS x86_64.

-The kernel version of the aarch64 OBS image is different from the kernel version of SMS x86_64.
+The kernel version of the aarch64 initial OBS image is different from the kernel version of SMS x86_64.
 So please check the version as follows.

-The bootstrap image and Virtual Node File System (VNFS) image created on x86_64 has ARCH attribute *x86_64* respectively.
-So please update the ARCH as follows.
+The bootstrap image and Virtual Node File System (VNFS) image created on x86_64 has *ARCH* attribute *x86_64* respectively.
+So please update the ARCH attribute as follows.

 ```sh
 [root@x86_64 ~]# yum install -y warewulf-provision-initramfs-aarch64-ohpc